gdkimaiyo/cs50x.practice/src/readme.md

 - call by value, memory address of actual parameter and formal parameter are different whereas call by reference memory address of actual and formal parameters are the same.

+## Week 5
+### Data Structures
+**Data structures** in C is a way of storing data in an organised and efficient way.
+The data should be of the same data type.
+The data is stored as per memory availability.

+Some examples of data structures are:
+- Array
+- Linked List
+- Stack
+- Queue
+- Hashing
+- Trees

+### Linked Lists